 - Sprinkle the caramelized or raw onions, whichever you're using, evenly over the rectangle, leaving a 1-inch border on the top and bottom.

 - Sprinkle the poppy seeds over the onions evenly.

 - Dampen the long edge of the dough that's away from you and then gently roll up the dough as tightly as you possibly can, the way you would a jelly roll or a cinnamon roll.

 - Press the seam in to form a seal.
 Using a sharp knife, cut into 12 rolls.

 - Place the rolls, evenly spaced, in the baking pan.
 Or, if using a muffin pan, place one roll in each of the tins.

 - Let the rolls rise for another hour, again in a warm place.
-If you want a golden-brown look for your rolls, brush the tops with 1 tsp maple syrup mixed with 1 tbsp oil before placing them in the oven.
+If you want a golden-brown look for your rolls, brush the tops with 1 teaspoon maple syrup mixed with 1 tablespoon oil before placing them in the oven.

 - In the last few minutes of the second rise, preheat the oven to 350 degrees.
 Bake the rolls in the oven for 30 minutes.

 - Remove to a rack and, when you're able to handle, get them out of the muffin tins or pull them apart from the baking pan.
 Enjoy.